suejarman/suejarman.github.io/_posts/2015-11-18-Canals, Rivers & Atmosphere.md

 ![Pool Study]( {{ site.baseurl }}/imgs/blog/pool-study.jpg "Pool Study")

-Image:‘Pool Study’by Patsy McArthur - charcoal on paper.
+Image: ‘Pool Study’by Patsy McArthur - charcoal on paper.

 A surprise find - I didn’t think that a trip to source some bathroom tiles would take me aboard a fantastic canal barge.
 The rentable accommodation, now on my places to stay list, was moored outside Bert & May’s tile showroom, Bethnal Green.
 It included a